 - The sauce can be blended using a regular blender or a food processor, but an immersion blender is the easiest method and does not require pouring hot liquid into a new container.

-- Leftovers can be frozen for up to 6 months.
+- Peach BBQ sauce can be stored in the refrigerator for up to 1 month or frozen for up to 6 months.

 More Fresh Peach Recipes: